BebDong/MXNetSeg/dataset/README.md

 |   |-- demo_citys.png
 |   `-- repo-social-image.png
 |-- mxnetseg
-|-- scripts
-|-- weights
-`-- wandb
+`-- scripts

 ```

 ## Remarks

 Some benchmark datasets are not ready to use directly, and necessary transformation is needed.
 For example, this repo's habit is to convert both `.txt` and `.mat` annotations into grayscale images.
-Folder or file names can be self-defined as long as they are consistent with data loading codes in the [data package](../mxnetseg/data).
+Folder or file names can be self-defined as long as they are consistent with data loading codes in the [data-package](../mxnetseg/data).